SirWumpus/post4/README.md

 - - -
 ### ,
 ( `x` -- )
-//Align// and reserve one cell of data-space and store `x` there.
+Align and reserve one cell of data-space and store `x` there.

 - - -
 ### -